mrwatson-de/fmWorkMate/README.md

 fmWorkMate is a power toolkit for FileMaker Developers from MrWatson of [mrwatson.de][mrwatson.de] and [fmworkmate.com][fmworkmate.com]

+  ![Winner of the FileMaker Magazine Award for best FileMaker Tool 2018][FMM-Award 2018]

 ## Congratulations!
-You now have the FREE OPEN-SOURCE version of fmWorkMate!
+You have found fmWorkMate, the award-winning, free, open-source productivity toolkit for FileMaker developers from [MrWatson]!

-LOTS has changed in fmWorkmate!
+LOTS has changed in fmWorkMate!

 - fmWorkMate is now simply FileMaker files; the runtime version is no more ;-D
 - fmWorkMate is now OPEN SOURCE, avaliable on [GitHub][fmWorkMate repo] and under a [MIT LICENCE][LICENCE] !  👀 😃